Real Estate Investment in California- Beneficial or Detrimental?

 Post-June 2020, the houses available for sale received multiple offers due to high market competition.
 California Association of Realtors (CAR) states that nearly two-thirds of homes sold in 2020 received multiple offers, averaging 4.8 offers per home.
 In comparison, in 2019, less than half of homes sold received multiple offers, with an average of 3.9 offers for each home.
 The high level of competition in the market is evident since a more significant share of the property in real estate was sold higher than its asking price this year.
 Around 35.5% of homebuyers paid more than what home sellers asked for in 2020, while the same rate was 26.7% in 2019.

-It is also a good time for sellers in the real estate market of California.
+It is also a good time for sellers in the real estate market in California.
 According to CAR’s annual housing market survey, home sellers could make a net gain of $210,000 from their sales, which is 63.8% more than the purchase price.
 The gain on property is dependent on the duration of ownership.
 Therefore, sellers living in the house for five years earned 16.5% profit, while those who lived for longer earned a 100% profit on their sales

 California Real Estate Market Trends 2020